March 24, 1998: A new rivalry begins as Hingis and Serena collide in Miami

 In her press conference, Williams questioned Hingis’ call for a trainer in the deciding set, implying that it had probably constituted a kind of gamesmanship from the Swiss.

 “Gamesmanship?
 That I would call a trainer at 5-4?
 I guess it was a good decision; I guess there are little games, everyone’s playing games.”, responded the world No 1, who praised her opponent’s level anyway.

-In the final, Martina Hingis would be defeated by Venus Williams, 6-2, 5-7, 6-2.
-Struggling to contain the power of her peers, including the Williams sisters, she would only claim one more major crown, at the Australian Open, in 1999, but she would finish runner-up in no less than six other Grand Slam tournaments.
-She would play 13 times against Serena Williams in her career, with the American leading 7-6.
+In the final, Martina Hingis would be defeated by Serena’s big sister Venus, 6-2, 5-7, 6-2.
+Struggling to contain the power of her peers, including the Williams sisters, Hingis would only claim one more major crown, at the Australian Open, in 1999, but she would finish runner-up in no less than six other Grand Slam tournaments.
+She would play 13 times against Serena Williams in her career, with the American leading the pair’s head-to-head, 7-6.

 Serena Williams would claim her first Grand Slam title at the US Open, in 1999, defeating Hingis in the final (6-3, 7-6).
 It would take almost three years before Serena claimed another Grand Slam crown, but her next few came quickly: Serena would win four consecutive major titles in 2002 and 2003, each time defeating her sister Venus in the final, proving their father right.